achaseiiix/OiaT-Guides/_posts/2022-09-16-optimalcleaning.md

 Feel free to run $$f(sauce)$$ if you have R to see what the expected profit of a sauce value is!
 I plan on putting this as a calculator on the site too. :)

 Thanks for reading!

+#### Acknowledgments

+Credit should go to dragon for laying the groundwork for this math and for xyz123 for doing the math for cleaning profits and some work on safe betting values.